 2) Evaluate each source critically before including it in your review.
-Not all sources are created equal!
+Not all sources are created credible.

-3) Use citation management software (like EndNote or RefWorks) to keep track of your sources as you find them.
+3) Use citation management software, such as Zotero, EndNote or RefWorks, to keep track of your sources as you find them.
 It will save you time in the long run when you are ready to write your paper.

-4) Be sure to consult with your professor about what style guide to use (APA, MLA, etc.) as well as how they would like you to format your literature review (e.g., chronological order, themes, etc.).
+4) Be sure to consult with your professor about what style guide to use (APA, MLA, etc.) as well as how they would like you to format your literature review (e.g., chronological order, thematic order, etc.).

 5) As you read, note any gaps in the existing body of work that your research could help to fill.
 These gaps can serve as the focus of your paper.

 6) Finally, don’t forget to proofread your paper before submitting it!
 A well-written literature review is critical to receiving a good grade on your research paper.